nasa/cumulus/docs/features/backup_and_restore.md

 ```
 replacing `collections_table` with the table identifier in the [DynamoDB Terraform table definitions](https://github.com/nasa/cumulus/blob/master/tf-modules/data-persistence/dynamo.tf).

-Then import the new table into Terraform using
+Then import the new table into the Terraform state:

 ```sh
 terraform import module.data_persistence.aws_dynamodb_table.collections_table <new-table-name>